 - Childcare issues for a patient – if a patient has difficulty arranging for someone to care for their children whilst attending appointments, the patients are welcome to bring their children with them to the practice.
 This is non-clinical

-- Poor mobility – Whilst it is understood and recognised that having poor mobility is inconvenient and unpleasant, GP practices are designed with this in mind, having lift access and disabled toilets .
-If patients are able to attend appointments with other healthcare providers, e.g. The Queen Elizabeth Hospital, opticians etc., they are expected to attend the practice for their GP appointment.
+- Poor mobility – whilst it is understood and recognised that having poor mobility is inconvenient and unpleasant, GP practices are designed with this in mind, having lift access and disabled toilets.

-- Residents of Care homes – Care home residents are no different to patients in their own homes.
-The need to visit should be based upon clinical need, not the availability of transport or staff to attend with the patient.
+Care home residents are no different to patients in their own homes and therefore the need to visit should be based upon clinical need, not the availability of transport or staff to attend with the patient.
 It is the responsibility of the care home to make transport available for residents to enable them to travel to their medical and non-medical appointments.
-Routine visits can be requested, however these will be deferred until it is reasonably practicable for the GP to attend.